East Africa Highlights

 Is this trip right for me?

 Camping in the Serengeti National Park with no barriers between you and the animals is amazing, but it's important to heed the safety advice of your leader.
-You'll be briefed on arrival.

 This is an overland trip.
-That means you’ll be travelling with a group in a purpose-built vehicle, visiting remote communities, setting up your own tent (unless you’re on an Original or Comfort style trip), occasionally roughing it in the bush with no facilities, and getting the best possible views of the ‘big five’.
-While the trucks don’t have air conditioning, they do have sliding windows which let in the breeze and make it even easier to take spectacular snaps of the local wildlife.
+That means you’ll be travelling with a group in a purpose-built vehicle, visiting remote communities, setting up your own tent (unless you’re on an Original or Comfort style trip), occasionally roughing it in the bush with no facilities and getting the best possible views of the Big Five.
+While the trucks don’t have air conditioning, they do have sliding windows, which let in the breeze and make it even easier to take spectacular snaps of the local wildlife.
 The drive days can be long, but it’s as much about the journey as the destination, and half the fun is the camaraderie.
 For more info on this style of travel, see our Africa overland page: https://www.intrepidtravel.com/au/africa/overland

 There will be many early starts either to make use of the better safari time or to beat the morning traffic on long travel days.